K-5 Elementary Education A.S.T.

 - Attain a 2.75 cumulative grade point average;

 - Successfully complete the CORE Exam or have a 22 on the ACT or 1020 on the SAT (upon first-time admittance to college); and

 - Receive a satisfactory rating on an index of suitability for the teaching profession.

 Students should consult frequently with their advisors to insure completion of all requirements for this degree.
 Failure to do so could result in a loss of credits in the transfer process.

 You must pass the CORE series or attain at least a 22 on the ACT to get into this program.
-It is strongly recommended that the math portion of the CORE should be taken after completion of MATH 1410 - Math for Elementary Education I. For information on pricing, locations for testing, and registration, see Educational Testing Service (ETS) website.
+It is strongly recommended that the math portion of the CORE should be taken after completion of MATH 1410 - Number Concepts for Teachers.
+For information on pricing, locations for testing, and registration, see Educational Testing Service (ETS) website.

 Every Associate of Science in Teaching (AST) degree candidate will undergo a Disposition Assessment.
 The purpose of the Disposition Assessment is to provide information about the student’s attitudes and skills that are deemed necessary to be a successful teacher.
 NSCC Disposition Assessment Form and Cover Letter

 All education majors must develop a professional portfolio—a collection of work products (such as written papers and artifacts of teaching) from the course of a teacher-preparation program.
 The professional portfolio will begin in EDUC 2010 - Introduction to Teaching.

 To get a job in education, you must undergo a criminal history and abuse registry background check.
 This is required by the state and initiated by the employer.